F-15-F-14-Official-Community-Mod/dcdesigns-aircraft-f15-mod-hotfixes/README.md

 <h5>Currently MSFS Marketplace purchased planes have xml and other file encryption.
 As a result of the encryption we are unable to apply modifications or edits to those encrypted files.
 (We believe)
            <br><br>
-You will still have access to the new engine and flight model (potentially some other files that might be able to be applied) if using the mod on top of DC Designs F-15(C/D/E/I) purchased through the MSFS Marketplace.
+           At this time, it is unknown if we will be able to implement the mod for MSFS Marketplace users

+ F-15(C/D/E/I) purchased through the MSFS Marketplace.
            <br><br>
            Note- This is new to the mod team with regards to  compatibility with MSFS Marketplace purchased jets and possible solutions.
            We will be looking into this further, and if there is any progress related to the MSFS Marketplace users we will update as soon as possible